foreverphoenix/the-phoenix-flavour/content/wtp/documentation/gameplay.md

 ### Other Changes

 [Power Armor Animation Changes](https://www.nexusmods.com/fallout4/mods/4408) makes entering and exiting your power armor out of combat much faster.
 Upon exiting your power armor frame, your fusion core will immediately be placed in your inventory thanks to [Take Your Cores](https://www.nexusmods.com/fallout4/mods/14773).
 This saves you from having to grab them manually.
 If you leave the cores in, NPCs like your settlers may decide to take your power armor for a walk and they don't always return it either.
+[No PA Battery Pathing](https://www.nexusmods.com/fallout4/mods/33080) removes the dreaded struggle of getting behind your power armor and slotting in the fusion core which in vanilla, if you get stuck, lasts up to 16 seconds.

 ## Settlement Building